SwissDataScienceCenter/renku/docs/user/templates.rst

 We maintain an
-`official Renku template repository <https://github.com/SwissDataScienceCenter/renku-project-template>`_ that provides a few basic templates you can use for initiating your projects.
+`official Renku template repository <https://github.com/SwissDataScienceCenter/renku-project-template>`_ that provides a few basic templates you can use to initiate your projects.
 That should cover the most common use cases, but we assume users want to create their own templates to speed up the bootstrap phase of a new project.